 Cheilanthus viridus is a dark green fern with fronds resembling the common “maiden hair” fern only much harder and more drought tolerant.
 It prefers a shady spot.

-Pellaea calomelanos is an attractive fern that is widespread in the summer-rainfall areas and is the most common fern in Gauteng.
-The hardy fern is very leathery in texture and has rigid, blue-green fronds are up to 350 mm long .
+Pellaea calomelanos is an attractive fern that is widespread in the summer-rainfall areas and it is the most common fern in Gauteng.
+It is a special multi-purpose medicinal plant which is a must if you plan an authentic indigenous grassland or savanna garden.

 Rumohra adiantiformis is a beautiful, rhizome creeping fern with large, leathery, deep green leaves that needs a shady, moist position.